 ReggieNet and Canvas are two different systems, and it is impossible to engineer a foolproof 1:1 conversion between the two.
 Moreover, Canvas has different tools.
-Some pilot instructors, especially those who wanted to take advantage of Canvas’ advanced features, found it easier to backup items and populate their new Canvas courses themselves.
+Some pilot instructors, especially those who wanted to take advantage of Canvas’ advanced features, found it easier to back up items and populate their new Canvas courses themselves.

 In addition, migration does not transfer any student data.
 So, instructors wishing to keep an old course for the purposes of saving grades or student submissions, such as essays or portfolios, will need to back up those items instead.
 In fact, student data has never lasted forever in ReggieNet.
-Students and their work are removed from ReggieNet course sites after they leave the University and their accounts are retired.
+Students and their work are removed from ReggieNet course sites after they leave the University, and their accounts are retired.

 Despite those caveats, migration may be the best option if you make extensive use of the Assignments, Lessons, Tests & Quizzes, or Discussions tools in your ReggieNet courses.

 No. Microsoft is making significant changes to how Stream works.
 In response, the University has decided to purchase Canvas Studio, a video solution integrated into the learning management system itself.
-Canvas Studio will provide users with the ability to upload or natively record videos, process them for accessibility, and make them available to students in a way which complies with FERPA and TEACH Act regulations.
+Canvas Studio will provide users with the ability to upload or natively record videos, process them for accessibility, and make them available to students in a way that complies with FERPA and TEACH Act regulations.

-These are complicated processes behind-the-scenes, and work continues on them.
+These are complicated processes behind the scenes, and work continues on them.
 It’s anticipated to be completed in time for summer final grade reporting in early August 2023.